d12frosted/elpa-mirror/gnu/tmr-readme.txt

    5h     5 hours
   ━━━━━━━━━━━━━━━━━━

+  The input can be a floating point:

+  ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
+   Input  Meaning
+  ─────────────────────────────────
+   1.5    1.5 minutes (90 seconds)
+   1.5h   1.5 hours (90 minutes)
+  ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  If `tmr' is called with an optional prefix argument (`C-u'), it also asks for a description which accompanies the given timer.
-  Preconfigured candidates are specified in the user option `tmr-descriptions-list', though any arbitrary input is acceptable at the minibuffer prompt.
+  If `tmr' is called with an optional prefix argument (`C-u' with default key bindings), it asks for a description to be associated with the given timer.
+Preconfigured candidates, as a list of strings, are specified in the user option `tmr-descriptions-list', though any arbitrary input is acceptable at the minibuffer prompt.

   An alternative to the `tmr' command is `tmr-with-description'.
 The difference between the two is that the latter always prompts for a